gitcordier/FunctionalAnalysis/README.md

   it should be regarded as a very part of the textbook (sections 1.44, 1.46).
 - 1_17.tex
-  Given a multi-index $\alpha$, the differential operators $D^\alpha$ is continuous in the test functions space topology.
+  Given a multi-index $\alpha$, the differential operators $D^\alpha$ is continuous in the test functions topology.
 - LICENSE
 - HOWTO